alejandrogarciasalas/alejandro-node-boilerplate/README.md

 right now we are just using tsc and a tsconfig.json might want to use babel at some point but since this is server code only it doesn't feel as worth it read more: https://iamturns.com/typescript-babel/

+## .vscode
+I have these settings on my vscode user settings but they live here for reference or if I ever want to hack together with a friend :)
 ## Packages

 ### @types/node